Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chive brine is the anti-nausea soul of Chaozhou yellow tofu.

-While cutting fried tofu and arranging it on a plate, Ly Le Quan, the cook, briefly shared with Tuoi Tre Online about this dish.
+While cutting the fried tofu and arranging it on a plate, Ly Le Quan, the cook, briefly shared with Tuoi Tre Online about this dish.

 She said that yellow tofu is a traditional dish of the Teochew people, China, introduced to Vietnam and became a familiar dish of the Chinese people in Cho Lon area.
 Especially on the occasion of Lantern Festival, Chinese people eat this dish to pray for a lucky, peaceful and prosperous new year.

-In Nghia An Assembly Hall, there are many stalls selling Chaozhou yellow tofu, but the most popular is her family.
+In Nghia An Assembly Hall, there are many stalls selling Chaozhou yellow tofu but the most popular is her family.
 There are many reasons for this.

 Người dân TP.HCM chờ cả tiếng để mua tàu hũ vàng Triều Châu bán mỗi năm một lần ở Hội quán Nghĩa An - Ảnh 3.